Semnan, Iran: Climate

 Semnan has a hot desert climate (BWh) bordering a cold desert climate (BWk) according to the Köppen climate classification.
 The city enjoys the traditional four seasons of winter, spring, summer, and autumn each year.

 The rain season starts in December and lasts into May, however, precipitation throughout the rain season is generally very light.
 During some winters, moisture-abundant blizzards make their way down from the Alborz mountains to the north of the city and dump several centimeters of snow in a single twenty-four-hour period.
 As a result of the city's position straddling the open desert plain, many winter days are dominated by a cold and gusty wind that often produces a potent windchill factor which makes the city feel much colder than the actual air temperature.
 According to Iranian Meteorological statistics, Semnan experiences around 44.5 days in which the minimum temperature falls below freezing each year.

 Spring is characterized by mild to warm day temperatures and cold to cool nights.
-Muinimun Temperatures do not fall below freezing from May to October and rarely do so in March, April and November.
+Minimum temperatures do not fall below freezing from May to October and rarely do so in March, April and November.

 Summers are often hot during the day and mildly warm at night.
 Summer months remain extremely dry with only trace amounts of rain.
 Occasionally, moisture from the Caspian Sea passes over the High Alborz.
 With the right amount of heat and moisture, thunderstorms may develop during the afternoon and evening hours.
 Though the amount of precipitation is light, these thunderstorms often produce strong and gusty winds with frequent lightning strikes.

 Autumn is mostly a transitional season.